edemaine/svgtiler/README.md

 * [Animations](examples/anim)
 * [Escaping tests](examples/test)

-### Research that uses SVG Tiler:
+### Research using SVG Tiler:

-The following research papers that use SVG Tiler to generate (some of their) figures.
+The following research papers use SVG Tiler to generate (some of their) figures.
 Open an issue or pull request to add yours!

 * &ldquo;[Who witnesses The Witness?
 Finding witnesses in The Witness is hard and sometimes impossible](https://arxiv.org/abs/1804.10193)&rdquo;